 —Ann Marie Brown

-Blissing out at a spa always gets gold stars on any vacation.
+Blissing out at a spa always gets gold stars on any holiday.
 But get Zen-perfect treatments and healing waters from naturally heated mineral springs in a relaxed but undeniably luxurious desert setting, and the experience goes downright platinum.
-That’s what you get at this hillside retreat on 77 palm-shaded acres in Desert Hot Springs, roughly 10 miles north of Palm Springs.
+That’s what you get at this hillside retreat on 77 palm shaded acres in Desert Hot Springs, roughly 10 miles north of Palm Springs.

 Catch the U2 fever and hum a few bars of “Where The Streets Have No Name” as you lounge by the pool.
-Then retreat to your room, featuring colorfully painted walls and open-beam ceilings.
+Then retreat to your room, featuring colourfully painted walls and open beam ceilings.
 Some rooms include kitchenettes.
 Relax on your own private patio for memorable views south into Joshua Tree National Park.
 Feeling energetic?
 Load up the car (convertible preferred) and sing the rousing chorus of “Beautiful Day” as you head to the trailhead for Fortynine Palms Oasis, one of the loveliest hikes in the park.
-A three-mile round-trip takes you up and down a few easy hills to a lush thicket of native fan palms.
+A three mile round-trip takes you up and down a few easy hills to a lush thicket of native fan palms.

 For a stroll down retro-chic memory lane, cruise over to this kitschy compound, where tricked-out trailers form a Mojave dream motel in Landers.
 Owned by B-52s lead singer Kate Pierson and her partner Monica Coleman, the collection of shiny vintage Airstreams range from fantastic to far out, and from teeny (19 feet long) to downright roomy (32 feet).
 Sleep in the artistic equivalent of a tubular lava lamp in “Hot Lava.”
 Live the campy life surrounded by Native American totems in “North to Alaska.”
 Or get your groove on while sipping cocktails in mid-century-inspired “Tiki.”
 Each trailer sleeps two and has its own bathroom and small kitchenette, plus A/C for summer and heat for winter.

 Got an extra $24K?
 Or maybe a dozen or so friends who want to split the tab?
 Book a stay at this Moroccan-themed estate, where the legendary entertainer and creator of Jeopardy! and Wheel of Fortune lived large.
-Sure it’s spendy, running a cool $8,161 per night with a three-day minimum stay (four during some prime-time dates), but you’re sleeping in a billionaire’s 5,400-square-foot home, with 13 palatial bedrooms spread out among the main house, guesthouses, and pod-like guest casitas.
+Sure it’s expensive, running a cool $8,161 per night with a three day minimum stay (four during some prime time dates), but you’re sleeping in a billionaire’s 5,400-square-foot home, with 13 palatial bedrooms spread out among the main house, guesthouses, and pod-like guest casitas.

 Sip cocktails with your crew next to the massive infinity pool of this 39-acre luxury retreat.

-More a fun-loving commune than a rural retreat, this place attracts an artsy meet-and-mingle crowd.
-You and your trailer neighbors might gather on the fake-grass lawn to enjoy a few cold ones or roast s’mores at the fire pit.
-Hicksville is all about sharing, from the communal bathhouse to the solar-heated saltwater swimming pool (open March to November) to the rooftop hot tub.
+More a fun loving commune than a rural retreat, this place attracts an artsy meet-and-mingle crowd.
+You and your trailer neighbours might gather on the fake grass lawn to enjoy a few cold ones or roast s’mores at the fire pit.
+Hicksville is all about sharing, from the communal bathhouse to the solar heated saltwater swimming pool (open March to November) to the rooftop hot tub.
 Solitude seekers, you might want to aim elsewhere for your desert digs.